dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 You could avoid the order-of-operations ambiguity in the second example by wrapping the first part in parenthesis: `(f⌺1)⊢1 2`.
 At this point, a newcomer may realize that they can simplify the expression to `(f⌺1)1 2`.
 Unfortunately, this form is not idiomatic APL.
 Idiomatic APL seems to be more about terseness than readability for newcomers.
 Since `(f⌺1)1 2` is 8 characters and `f⌺1⊢1 2` is 7, a newcomer might be more likely to see `f⌺1⊢1 2` over `(f⌺1)1 2`.

 Although this is unintutive, I think I can understand why APL allows for this ambiguity in order-of-operations. `Stencil` was designed to be a function that makes it easy to [iterate over an array, updating each element according to some rules about its neighbors](https://en.wikipedia.org/wiki/Iterative_Stencil_Loops).
 This function is ideal for simulating [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 To write this function in a C-family language, you would likely make it take three arguments: a function `f` that operates on a given sliding window, some configuration object `c` that specifies the size and movement of the sliding window, and finally the matrix which will be iterated through with windows specified by `c`, which will in turn get passed to function `f`.
 However, in APL, since all functions are infix, it's impossible to make `Stencil` a 3-argument function.
 So, the best you can do is make it a two-argument function that returns a function that accepts a single argument.
-For `Stencil` to return a function, `Stencil` must have a stronger precedence than other functions in APL.
-If it has the same precedence, then `f⌺1⊢1 2` would

 ## Derivative of APL